Can I launch QAP with administrator privileges?

 Yes, starting with QAP v8.7.1.
 But do you really want to launch QAP as an administrator?
 Keep in mind that User Account Control (UAC) is there to protect you against yourselves or against hackers.
 When running Quick Access Popup in Administrator mode, every application launched by QAP inherits administrative privileges.
 This can result in unexpected consequences when launching programs that may themselves be infected with malicious code.
 This could allow malicious programs to inherit administrative privileges and to damage, infect or take control of your computer.

-To launch QAP with “elevated UAC privileges”, click the checkbox Run as administrator in the Options window, first tab.
+To launch QAP with “elevated UAC privileges”, click the checkbox Run as administrator in the Options window, Launch Advanced Options tab.
 After saving options with Run as administrator enabled, QAP will offer to reload itself in Admin mode.
 On the opposite, after saving with this option turned OFF, QAP could not relaunch itself as normal user because the reloaded instance of QAP would inherit admin privileges.
 Instead, QAP will offer to quit and you will have to relaunch it yourselves.

 When launching QAP with administrator privileges, Windows asks for an administrator password if the current user has normal privileges.
 If user declines elevation (ie: do not enter the admin password), QAP is launched with normal privileges.
 If user enters the admin password, QAP displays a security alert to remind user about the risks described earlier.
 Also, the QAP icon in the Notification zone (tray icon) embeds the Windows UAC logo and the “[admin]” tag is added to the application name in Settings window and other dialog boxes when QAP is running as administrator (only if QAP is running as admin because of the “Run as administrator” option, ie: not if user launched QAP as administrator by other means).